Ankit-298/Library-Management-System/README.md

 # 📖 Overview

-This project is a **menu-driven Library Management System** developed in **C++17** following **Object-Oriented Programming (OOP)** principles.
+The **Library Management System** is a console-based application developed in **C++17** that demonstrates the practical implementation of **Object-Oriented Programming (OOP)**, **STL Containers**, and **File Handling**.

-It provides a simple and efficient way to manage books and members while demonstrating modular programming, STL usage, and persistent file storage.
+The system enables efficient management of books and members by supporting operations such as adding, updating, searching, issuing, and returning books.
+It also includes **due date tracking**, **fine calculation**, and **automatic data persistence**, ensuring that records are securely stored and reloaded across program executions.

+Designed with a modular architecture, this project highlights clean code practices, efficient data management, and real-world problem solving using modern C++.

 ---